 My Mom would ask me if I (Carney) would like to stay for dinner.
 I would say that she’d have to call my (Carney’s) Mom and see if it was all right.
 Mom would pretend to call Carney’s house and ask his mother if he could stay for dinner.
 Everyone played along.
 I really thought I had everyone fooled.

 Seeing the cartoon again made me remember why I was so struck by the character.
-Since I was the youngest, everyone else was in school, and it was just me and Mom at home.
+Since I was the youngest, everyone else was in school.
 Carney was a bad flower, but he became good and started going to school.
 It was a tale of redemption.